UiO-IN3110/UiO-IN3110.github.io/assignments/peer_review_instructions.md

 More information about pull requests can be found on https://help.github.com/articles/about-pull-requests.

 ##  Guidelines

-For each (coding) exercise, you should try to address and implement improvements to the following points:
+For each (coding) exercise, you should try to address and implement some improvements, such as:

 1. Add docstrings where missing and where appropriate.
 2. Is the code working as expected?
 For non-internal functions (in particular for scripts that are run from the command-line), does the program handle invalid inputs sensibly?
 Can you make the code more reliable?
 Does the code need to handle further exceptions that are not yet captured?
 3. Is part of the code unreadable or difficult to understand?
 Simplify the code, add comments where required and use classes/functions to avoid duplicate code.
-4. Do not commit suggestions on how to improve code quality to the code - you have to actually implement these changes.
+4. Do not comment suggestions on how to improve code quality to the code - you have to actually implement these changes.
 Again: You should implement improvements in a pull-request and not just add suggestions into the code!
 5. Is there a potential to improve readability by refactoring and choosing more descriptive variable names?
 6. You can try and run the pep8 tool (https://www.python.org/dev/peps/pep-0008/).
 It automatically checks if standard Python syntax guidelines are followed.